-Special Committees will be appointed and convened when the need arises, and for which formal procedures are required.
+Special Committees will be appointed and convened when the need arises.
 Present examples are:

 Academic Grievance Committee: This committee provides CMS graduate students the opportunity for peer review of events pertinent to the cause of academic grievances.
 Academic grievance will be considered to mean any complaint or controversy regarding instruction, grading, advising, probation, dismissal, or classroom activity that may affect a student's performance or participation in the CMS courses and academic programs.
 The committee consists of the Director of Academic Affairs, two CMS tenure-track or tenured faculty and two graduate students selected by the Director.
 The Dean shall approve the composition of the committee.